 2-Star Michelin Restaurants

 Although Michelin has officially given out three 2-Star ratings for restaurants in Las Vegas, the first of those awarded, Alex, closed in 2011.
-Still, there are two restaurants near the Vegas Strip that maintain the 2-Star ratings they earned by offering "excellent cooking, worth a detour:" Guy Savoy and Picasso.
+Still, there are two restaurants near the Vegas Strip that earned 2-Star ratings.

 For those seeking a romantic evening of ultra-fine, French dining, Guy Savoy at Caesars Palace was ranked as one of the "Most Romantic Restaurants in Las Vegas" by Thrillist in 2015.
 This location is one of two flagships where Guy Savoy spends time as the head chef, and his other restaurant of the same name in Paris was rated as the "Best Restaurant in the World" by La Liste in 2016.